Robert Halfon: Parliamentary career

+In November 2021, Halfon introduced a new Ten Minute Rule Bill to prevent future school closures.
+The Bill, which has the support of the Children's Commissioner for England, a previous Children's Commissioner, and two former Children's Ministers, proposes to reclassify schools and education settings as essential infrastructure alongside power plants, hospitals, and food shops.

+On 26 March 2024, Halfon resigned from his ministerial role and announced he would not be standing at the 2024 general election.
+Halfon had been reselected unanimously in April 2023.

 Campaigns

-Apprenticeships

-Halfon is a supporter of apprenticeships, and campaigned for a new university technical college to be built in Harlow, which opened in September 2014 as Sir Charles Kao UTC.
-He set up the Parliamentary Academy, which encourages MPs to employ apprentices in Parliament.
-He had the first MP's apprentice in the House of Commons and, as of 2013, was on his third apprentice who came from Harlow College.
-For his work on apprenticeships, he was named Avanta's Politician of the Year in 2013.

 Cost of living

 After becoming an MP, Halfon founded the Petrol Promise campaign, an online website and petition calling for lower fuel tax and an official inquiry into the oil market due to the suspected manipulation of petrol prices.
 He is a supporter of the FairFuelUK pressure group, and has raised the issue of cheaper petrol in Parliament.
 He also presented a petition calling for an inquiry into price-fixing at the Office of Fair Trading, signed by 30,000 motorists in 2013.
 This led to Chancellor George Osborne calling him a "champion of the people he represents".
 He won The Spectator's Campaigner of the Year Award in 2013 for his work fighting to keep petrol duty low.

 Halfon has campaigned against privatised utility companies making excessive profits.
 In 2013, he published a study of water companies in East Anglia examining their profits and called for an inquiry.
 He has called for a windfall tax to be imposed on energy companies who are found to be unnecessarily putting up prices to customers.

 Halfon has also campaigned for reducing the tax rate on low-paid workers, arguing in 2013 that a near living wage could be achieved if the government reintroduced the 10p band of income tax or increased the National Insurance threshold, citing this as an alternative to the living wage which he said could damage small local businesses.